Happy New Year!

 Take all three together and you may look in the mirror with some concern.
 Fear not.
 It’s easily fixed.

 * Drink water like it’s going out of fashion.
 First thing, on the hour every hour and before bed if you don’t already.
 Rehydrate yourself.
 Give your skin a hand.
+Bear in mind this will give you clarity of mind and help prevent headaches, but how much water you drink sadly has little effect on the hydration levels of your skin.
+I mean it won’t hurt, but it’s not the cure.

 I know this is particularly difficult for teachers.
 Do what you can, when you get a break.